sinedied/articles/articles/node/fuzz-run/fuzz-run.md

 ---
-title: A simple command to improve your JavaScript workflow
+title: One simple command to improve your JavaScript workflow
 description: Discover a no-thrill runner CLI with fuzzy matching to run all your Node.js tasks by typing less.
 tags: 'productivity, javascript, node, webdev'
 cover_image: ./assets/run.jpg